Machine learning in price and profit optimization

 Machine learning refers to the study of computer algorithms that improve automatically through experience.
-Machine learning is seen as a branch of artificial intelligence and it focuses on automating analytical model building.
+It is seen as a branch of artificial intelligence and it focuses on automating analytical model building.
 It is based on the idea that systems are able to learn from data, identify patterns and make decisions with minimal human interaction.
+As our profit optimization module is based on machine learning and artificial intelligence, we took the time to write down a comprehensive article on this topic.

 As mentioned above, one of the key functions of machine learning algorithms is to learn patterns from data.
 In this situation, machines often spot patterns that humans miss or simply wouldn’t take into account.
 By using machine learning there is no need to program logic for the patterns and the constant integration makes detection of new patterns or changes in demand extremely fast.